Aleph-Naught-Aleph/Getting_Cleaning_Data_CourseProject/README.md

 The final data set resulting from this transformation is provided in the file `tidyDataKS.txt`.

 ### Word of Caution
 To run the R script successfully, one has to change the path in the program file, where the raw untidy data set is residing on your computer.
-Secondly, use NotePad++ to read tidyData.txt file.
+Secondly, use NotePad++ to read tidyDataKS.txt file.

 ### Data Dictionary
 For detailed information on the variables please consult the data dictionary provided in CodeBook.MD file.